Qualcomm forecast misses as customer loss hurts mobile chip sales

 On a post-earnings conference call, the company said it had hired an "outside expert" to review the cost structure of its chip business in order to drive growth.

 Qualcomm's high-margin licensing business has also had its fair share of problems.
-The company agreed in February to pay a fine of $975 million (647.97 million pounds), the largest in China's corporate history, to settle a long-standing antitrust probe by the government.
+The company agreed in February to pay a fine of $975 million, the largest in China's corporate history, to settle a long-standing antitrust probe by the government.

 Much of the decline in Qualcomm's profit for the second quarter was due to the settlement, which also requires the company to lower its royalty rates on patents used in China.